thinkjson/redbox-mashup/README.md

 redbox-mashup
 =============

-shows the top 10 highest rated movies within 10 miles of your location
+shows the top 50 highest rated movies in Redbox kiosks within 10 miles of your location